-If you haven’t had any experience with CS: GO or similar FPS games before, you shouldn’t be surprised when your first rank is Silver.
+If you haven’t had any experience with cs:go ranks or similar FPS ranking systems before, you shouldn’t be surprised when your first rank is Silver I or II.
 Silver rank is usually filled with players new or unexperienced to the FPS mechanics and it gives you a fair chance to start learning the basics since communication and teamplay isn’t something that makes or breaks your game.

 Once you get a hold of your aim and movement, weapons and utility, you could climb yourself to Gold Nova just with your individual performance where you can then start learning about good communication and team play.